-Our Restated Articles of Incorporation do not restrict the type of business that we may carry on.
-A copy of our Restated Articles of Incorporation are contained in exhibit 1.1 to this Annual Report and which we incorporate by reference.
+Our Restated Articles of Incorporation, as amended, do not restrict the type of business that we may carry on.
+A copy of our Restated Articles of Incorporation were set out in the F-4 registration statement (File No. 333-126936) that was filed with the SEC on July 27, 2005 and subsequently amended on September 8, 2005, September 21, 2005 and September 29, 2005, and which we incorporate by reference.
 A copy of our By-law No. One is contained as an exhibit to the Form 20-F that we filed with the SEC on July 3, 2012, and which we incorporate by reference.
 Additionally, certain rights of our shareholders pursuant to our Restated Articles of Incorporation, our By-laws and the Canada Business Corporations Act were set out in the F-4 registration statement (File No. 333-126936) that was filed with the SEC on July 27, 2005, and which we incorporate by reference herein and we refer you to the headings therein entitled "Description of Birks Capital Stock" and "Comparison of Stockholder Rights."